mgcth/mladen/content/posts/ifk-smhi.md

 (180025, 'Kiruna Sol')
 ```

-However, we only have 19 stations measuring global irradiance.
+However, this only gives us the 19 stations that are measuring
-We could instead use the STRÅNG API which is a simulation model
+global irradiance.
+We could instead use the STRÅNG API which is
-of the global irradiance.
+a simulation model of the global irradiance.
 So let's try it out.

 ```python
 from smhi.strang import Strang